What Educators Should Know

 How do I access the Digital Library?

 The Digital Library is available to educators in subscribing member states and territories.
-If you’re interested in accessing the Digital Library, please contact your district coordinator.
+If you already have an account, login below.
+If you don’t have an account but have access in your area, use the link below to register.
+If you have questions or need help, please contact your district coordinator.

 Spotlight Webinars highlight Digital Library resources on timely and relevant topics.
 The webinars are facilitated by national experts and innovative practitioners.
 Spotlight Forums connect educators across Smarter Balanced member states to discuss the resources with the authors.
 Learn more: